Skip to content

 C Manual PracticeC++ Native SupportWhat It Improves

-opaque pointer patternPIMPL idiom + unique_ptrAutomatic memory management, no manual create/destroy
+Opaque pointer patternPIMPL idiom + unique_ptrAutomatic memory management, no manual create/destroy

-typedefusing + autoMore intuitive type aliases, automatic type deduction
+typedef + macrosusing + autoMore intuitive type aliases, automatic type deduction

-Hand-written deprecated macros[[deprecated]] attributeStandardized deprecation marking
+Hand-written __attribute__((deprecated)) macro[[deprecated]] attributeStandardized deprecation marking

 cpp

-// C++ 里,模块化是语言级别的功能
+// Modern C++ Module

 namespace uart {